tethysplatform/tethys/docs/glossary.rst

         The top level Python namespace package of an :term:`app project`.
 The release package contains the :term:`setup script` and all the source for an app including the :term:`app package`.
 Refer to Figure 1 of :doc:`./supplementary/app_project` for more information.

     app harvester
         An instance of the ``SingletonAppHarvester`` class.
-The app harvester collects information about each app and uses it to connect the apps to CKAN.
-Refer to :doc:`./supplementary/app_harvesting`.
+The app harvester collects information about each app and uses it to load Tethys apps.

     app instance
     app instances